johnmcgovern/ansible-splunk-base/README.md

 # Ansible-Splunk-Base

 This is an Ansible project that installs or upgrades Splunk to a specific version.
-It can also perform basic OS config (ulimits, THP disabled, hostname, etc.) and ./splunk/etc/ backups.
+It can also perform basic OS config (ulimits, THP disabled, hostname, etc.), ./splunk/etc/ backups, and SSL cert installation.

 ### Setup